Landsborough Shire Council Chambers

-Landsborough Shire Council Chambers is a heritage-listed former town hall and now museum at 6 Maleny Street, Landsborough, Sunshine Coast Region, Queensland, Australia.
+Landsborough Shire Council Chambers is a heritage-listed former town hall and now the Landsborough Shire Museum at 4–6 Maleny Street, Landsborough, Sunshine Coast Region, Queensland, Australia.
 It was designed by Walter Carey Voller and built in 1924 by Alfred Ernest Round for the Landsborough Shire Council.
 It is also known as Landsborough Shire Historical Museum.
 It was added to the Queensland Heritage Register on 24 June 1999.